Xocas17/OpenFlowSDN/README.md

 The controller now is listening for new switch connections and new packets.

 ## Running the topology
+In another terminal, use the following command:
 <img src="images/runtopology.png">

 ## Checking queues created
 As I explained before, once the switches established a connection, the output queues are created.
-We can use the following the following command to check the output queues for instance in the port 6 of the switch 1:
+In another terminal, we can use the following the following command to check the output queues for instance in the port 6 of the switch 1:
 ```
 tc class list dev s1-eth6
 ```